-GCA premises are monitored and taped continuously by video cameras inside and outside the school to protect the student body and staff, and to discourage vandalism.
+GCA premises are monitored and recorded by video cameras inside and outside the school to protect the student body and staff.
 The majority of the video cameras and footage are the property of the owner of the facility, Spring Hills Baptist Church (SHBC).
-Should a question arise that would necessitate the review of video footage, the Administration will work with the SHBC Facilities Manager, at his availability, to review footage and determine appropriate action when necessary.
-Parents will not be allowed access to or viewing of video footage unless necessitated by law.
+Should a question arise that would necessitate the review of video footage, the Administration will work with SHBC to review footage and determine appropriate action.
+Parents will not be allowed access to video footage unless necessitated by law.

 Students involved in regular classroom, co-curricular, or school-related social events may be photographed, videotaped, or recorded by GCA representatives (yearbook, parents, staff) or members of the community press (TV, radio, newspaper).
-These images or recordings may be used in yearbooks, displays, newsletters, promotions, videos, CDs, DVDs, or other media distributed by the school for advertisement or promotion.
-Parents or students with reasons for suppressing this information need to contact the school Administration to assure the exclusion of their name or images from such school usages.
+These images or recordings may be used in yearbooks or other promotional media distributed by the school.
+Parents or students with reasons for suppressing this information need to contact the school Administration to assure the exclusion of their images from such school usages.
 GCA cannot control or be held liable for the postings of photographs/videos by non-employees in the GCA community.